Fingerprint Reader Notice

 The Gunbox was designed to allow safe storage and quick access for firearms.
 The Gunbox uses one of the best designed fingerprint readers on the market.
-The fingerprint reader can store up to several hundred unique images and has a FAR of 1 in 100,000 scans.
+The fingerprint reader itself can store up to several hundred unique images and has a FAR of 1 in 100,000 scans.
 For added security, every Gunbox also is equipped with an RFID reader.
-If false positive biometric readings are a concern, the Gunbox can be set up to only open when both a valid fingerprint scan AND valid RFID signature are detected virtually eliminating false positives.
+If false positive biometric readings are a concern, the Gunbox can be set up to only open with a valid RFID signature.

-If fingerprint biometrics are not desired, the RF only version of the Gunbox does not include a fingerprint reader and can only be opened with the authorized user’s RF ring, label or wristband.
 Because safe storage is a primary concern, every Gunbox, regardless of the model, comes with a motion sensor and alarm to detect movement of the Gunbox.
-If the box is being move at all while someone is trying to gain access, the motion alarm will trip creating a loud audible alarm.
+If the box is being moved at all or while an unauthorized person is trying to gain access, the motion alarm will trip creating a loud audible alarm.